arkbriar/tinykv/doc/design.md

 1. Concurrent safe and thread efficient key-value store
 2. Optimize for write and sequential read
-3. Provide a REPL commandline interface
-4. Provide a RPC remote interface
+3. Provide a RPC remote interface

 Here's an overview of layers involved in TinyKV: